MatthewCharlton/Validate/readme.md

 Aside from getting the result of a validation directly using `.isValid` or `.messages` you can call `.errors()` which will retrieve either the priorityMessage and output as an array or the messages array.
 You can alternatively pass in a function which is passed the whole validation object as a parameter and will only execute if the value is invalid

-isPriority is not passed into any validate methods and no funciton is passed into `.errors()` so will output messages array
+In the example below `isPriority` is not passed into any validate methods and no funciton is passed into `.errors()` so the result will be the messages array:

 ```javascript
 validate